-- "Possessions" any goods over which the pupil has or appears to have control, including desks, lockers and bags. - 13.13 A pupil's possessions, their locker or desk will only be searched in the presence of the pupil and another member of staff, except where there is a risk that serious harm will be caused if the search is not conducted immediately. - 13.14 Staff will always remain aware that the power to search without consent only enables a personal search involving the removal of outer clothing and the searching of pockets, desks, lockers, etc. Staff will never conduct an intimate search and remain aware that only a person with more extensive powers, i.e. a police officer, can conduct an intimate search.
+"Possessions" - any goods over which the pupil has or appears to have control, including desks, lockers and bags.

+13.17 A pupil's possessions, their locker or desk will only be searched in the presence of the pupil and another member of staff, except where there is a risk that serious harm will be caused if the search is not conducted immediately.

+13.18 Staff will always remain aware that the power to search without consent only enables a personal search involving the removal of outer clothing and the searching of pockets, desks, lockers, etc. Staff will never conduct an intimate search and remain aware that only a person with more extensive powers, i.e. a police officer, can conduct an intimate search.

-13.15 If a pupil does not consent to a search or withdraws their consent, then they may be subject to a search without consent, but only for prohibited item
+13.19 If a pupil does not consent to a search or withdraws their consent, then they may be subject to a search without consent, but only for prohibited item

+F. Strip searches

+13.20 The definition of a "strip search" is a search that involves the removal of more than outer clothing (see definition of outer clothing in section 9).

+13.21 Staff members will never conduct a strip search on a pupil - strip searches will only be conducted by police officers.

+13.22 During a strip search, members of staff will maintain their duty of care to the pupil and will advocate for their wellbeing at all times.
+Strip searches will be conducted in a private area of the school, away from others.

+13.23 Before requesting the strip search of a pupil by the police, staff members will balance the risk of negatively affecting the pupil's physical and/or mental wellbeing against the risk of not recovering the suspected item.

-E. Strip searches
+13.24 Strip searches will only be considered where:

-- 13.16 The definition of a "strip search" is a search that involves the removal of more than outer clothing (see definition of outer clothing in section 9). - 13.17 Staff members will never conduct a strip search on a pupil strip searches will only be conducted by police officers. - 13.18 During a strip search, members of staff will maintain their duty of care to the pupil and will advocate for their wellbeing at all times.
-Strip searches will be conducted in a private area of the school, away from others (see section 8). - 13.19 Before requesting the strip search of a pupil by the police, staff members will balance the risk of negatively affecting the pupil's physical and/or mental wellbeing against the risk of not recovering the suspected item. - 13.20 Strip searches will only be considered where: - It is absolutely necessary to undertake this type of search, and; - Where other, less invasive approaches cannot be conducted or have already been exhausted, and; - It is deemed necessary by a police officer to recover an item related to a criminal office and they have reasonable grounds to suspect the pupil has concealed the item. - 13.21 Whenever a strip search involves the exposure of intimate body parts, the school will ensure that at least two people are present, other than the pupil, where one of whom will be an appropriate adult.
+- It is absolutely necessary to undertake this type of search, and; - Where other, less invasive approaches cannot be conducted or have already been exhausted, and; - It is deemed necessary by a police officer to recover an item related to a criminal offence and they have reasonable grounds to suspect the pupil has concealed the item.

+13.25 Whenever a strip search involves the exposure of intimate body parts, the school will ensure that at least two people are present, other than the pupil, where one of whom will be an appropriate adult.
 Where the pupil's parent wishes to act as the appropriate adult, the school will facilitate this where possible.
-These circumstances may not apply if the strip search is urgent or there is a risk of serious harm to the pupil or others. - 13.22 Unless in urgent or high-risk cases, strip searches that involve the exposure of intimate body parts will only take place without an appropriate adult where the pupil explicitly states, in the presence of the appropriate adult, that they do not want the appropriate adult to be present during the search.
-A record will be made of the pupil's decision. - 13.23 Records of all strip searches will be kept and monitored by the school.
+These circumstances may not apply if the strip search is urgent or there is a risk of serious harm to the pupil or others.

+13.26 Unless in urgent or high-risk cases, strip searches that involve the exposure of intimate body parts will only take place without an appropriate adult where the pupil explicitly states, in the presence of the appropriate adult, that they do not want the appropriate adult to be present during the search.
+A record will be made of the pupil's decision.

+13.27 Records of all strip searches will be kept and monitored by the school.

-F. After the search
+G. After the search

-- 13.24 Staff members will use their discretion to confiscate, retain and/or destroy any item found due to a search with the pupil's consent, so long as it is reasonable in the circumstances.
-Where any item is reasonably suspected to be an offensive weapon, it will be passed to the police. - 13.25 Staff members will be legally protected from liability in any proceedings brought against them for any loss of, or damage to, any item they have confiscated, provided they acted lawfully.
+13.28 Staff members will use their discretion to confiscate, retain and/or destroy any item found due to a search with the pupil's consent, so long as it is reasonable in the circumstances.
+Where any item is reasonably suspected to be an offensive weapon or drugs, it will be passed to the police.

+13.29 Staff members will be legally protected from liability in any proceedings brought against them for any loss of, or damage to, any item they have confiscated, provided they acted lawfully.